 Sharlto Copley (Chappie), Dev Patel (Deon Wilson), Hugh Jackman (Vincent Moore), Ninja (Himself), Yo-Landi Visser (Yolandi), Sigourney Weaver (Michelle Bradley), Brandon Auret (Hippo), Jose Pablo Cantillo (Yankie/Amerika), Anderson Cooper (Himself), Maurice Carpede (Police Chief)

 Johannesburg in the near future where policing has been taken over by robots designed by the Tetravaal Corporation.
-When an armed heist conducted by Ninja and his girlfriend Yolandi is foiled by the robots, the crime boss Hippo demands they pay back twenty million owing.
+When an armed heist conducted by Ninja and his girlfriend Yolandi is foiled by the robots, the crime boss Hippo demands they pay back the twenty million.
 Realising that the robots are thwarting them, Yolandi wonders if there is not a remote control that will turn them off.
 Meanwhile, the robots’ designer Deon Wilson believes he has successfully created an artificial intelligence.
-When he is refused the use of a robot to test it out by Tetravaal CEO Michelle Brady, he appropriates a robot that has been damaged in the heist.
-He returns home, only to be abducted by Ninja and Yolandi, wanting the off-switch.
-He tries to tell them there is no off-switch and instead activates the damaged robot using his A.I. chip.
+When he is refused the use of a robot to test his A.I. by Tetravaal CEO Michelle Brady, he appropriates a robot that has been damaged in the heist.
+He returns home, only to be abducted by Ninja and Yolandi, seeking the off-switch.
+During this, he activates the damaged robot using his A.I. chip.
 The robot comes to life and is like a scared child but quickly begins to absorb information and learn.
 They nickname it Chappie.
 Ninja is only interested in training Chappie to wield weapons to aid them but Deon forbids it from engaging in crime.
-As Ninja tries to work ways around this, Deon’s co-worker Vincent Moore, who wants to replace the robots with his heavily armed Moose machines, follows and discovers what is going on.
+As Ninja tries to work ways around this, Deon’s co-worker Vincent Moore, who wants to replace the robots with his heavily armed Moose machines, discovers what is going on.
 Determined to sabotage the police robots so that the Moose can step in, Vincent deletes all their control files, causing complete anarchy in the city as all the police robots stop dead.

 Neill Blomkamp was born in South Africa but emigrated to Canada in the late 1990s where he won his stripes working at some of the Vancouver visual effects studios.
 He made four short films during the early 2000s, which became the springboard whereby he launched his directorial career.
 On the basis of these, he was selected by Peter Jackson to helm the proposed big-budget version of the Halo videogame but this failed to come off.
-Their efforts segued into Blomkamp’s feature-length directorial debut with District 9 (2009), a strong and effective mix of biting social satire and solid effects craftsmanship.
+Their efforts segued into Blomkamp’s feature-length directorial debut with District 9 (2009), a strong and effective mix of biting social satire and effects craftsmanship.
 The film gained far higher word of mouth and appreciation than one initially thought it would, even having been called one of the top science-fiction films of the 2000s.
 Blomkamp’s name rose to considerable prominence as a result.
-He followed District 9 up with Elysium (2013), a no less biting social satire or solid science-fiction action and effects vehicle, although one that surprisingly failed to hit box-office expectations and received very mixed reviews.
+He followed District 9 up with Elysium (2013), another mix of biting social satire and action and effects vehicle, although one that surprisingly failed to hit box-office expectations and received very mixed reviews.

 I am really not sure at what point Chappie started to go wrong.
 Part of it I think rests in the approach of Neill Blomkamp.
 I fall short of someone calling him the Great White Hope of Science-Fiction cinema.
 As I have stated before, his work seems to fall somewhere between James Cameron and Michael Bay.
 Blomkamp has Cameron’s great humanist visions and fascination with credibly detailed technology – if Cameron were to retire, I am sure Blomkamp would be first at the door to take up his throne.

 On the other hand, both District 9 and Elysium suffer from having well set up initial scenarios, strong and interesting ideas but lose it when it comes to their third act.
-Blomkamp seems to either hurry through his ideas, to be trying to cram too many things together (as here) or reaches a third act with no idea where to take the story, by which point when he invariably goes for the Michael Bay and starts shooting and blowing everything up.
+Blomkamp seems to either hurry through his ideas, to be trying to cram too many things together (as here) or reaches a third act with no idea where to take the story before the point he invariably goes for the Michael Bay and starts blowing everything up.
 Blomkamp publicly apologised for Elysium not having come off in the script department; I am not sure then what his excuse will be for repeating the same mistake with Chappie.

-Chappie starts out with the interesting idea of taking a variant on Short Circuit – the childlike robot awakening to consciousness – and tossing it into the hyper-militarised near-fascistic police state of RoboCop (1987).
+Chappie starts out with the interesting idea of conducting a variant on Short Circuit – the childlike robot awakening to consciousness – and tossing it into the hyper-militarised near-fascistic police state of RoboCop (1987).
 This is a potentially interesting idea but one that suffers from Blomkamp having too much happening in the film.
 Did the film, as well as being a work about the birth of a sentient machine, also need to be a big shoot-’em-up film about petty hoods, as well as a work about corporate rivalry?
+(Not to mention that the casting is contorted in order to have to fit in appearances from Ninja and Yo-Landi Visser, who collectively form the South African rap group Die Antwoord).
 It results in elements often being twisted out of shape or credibility to serve plotting ends.

-The notion of mind upload, for instance, which would be an extraordinary technical discovery, is introduced in about two minutes of screen time and then becomes a major last minute element that miraculously saves the day (seemingly involving magical technology that allows the scanning of what would be untold petabytes of data from a human mind and its transference into a robot body within the couple of minutes or so it takes security forces to cut through a door.
+The notion of Mind Upload, for instance, which would be an extraordinary technical discovery, is introduced in about two minutes of screen time and then becomes a major last minute element that miraculously saves the day (seemingly involving magical technology that allows the scanning of what would be untold petabytes of data that constitute a human mind and its transference into a robot body within the couple of minutes or so it takes security forces to cut through a door.
 Oh and did I also mention that this is the first time such a process is being tested out and is miraculously bug free?).

-Or else improbable design elements in machines – no off switches, permanently on batteries – that exist solely for plotting convenience where, if for a moment there had been common-sense design, much of the plot would have been over in five minutes.
+Elsewhere we have improbable design elements in the robots – no off switches, permanently on batteries – that exist solely for plotting convenience.
+If for a moment there had been any common-sense design, much of the plot would have been over in five minutes.
 You cannot also help but think as the robots skip off into the sunset together at the climax that this would be a happy ending that lasted about as long as it took Tetravaal to find and deactivate them using the tracking chips that all the other robots have built in.

 The idea of a robot coming to life is a fascinating one.
 We have some great scenes where Chappie starts learning, even doing things like beginning to paint.
 However, Blomkamp also has action elements going on and very quickly, the story about Chappie coming to sentience is co-opted by comically ridiculous scenes with the hoodlums turning him into a gangster, teaching him how to use weapons and conducting car-jackings.
 These get a laugh from the audience but really as a serious A.I. story, it is down around the level of the comic inanity of Short Circuit 2 (1988).
 Mind you, the credibility started leaking out of the film about the time that Blomkamp thought it was a good idea to have Dev Patel using a rubber chicken as a teaching tool.

 And then we come to Tetravaal, which may well be one of the most incompetent corporations on record.
-There is one all-important activation key for the robots and no back-ups, which Dev Patel seems free to steal without any security procedures.
-And then there is Hugh Jackman’s character who seems to have the freedom to openly carry a sidearm in an office environment – I am not sure if this is standard behaviour for Johannesburg, which given some of the things regarding South African gun culture that came out during the Oscar Pistorious trial might be something that is regarded as the norm.
+There is one all-important activation key for the robots and no back-ups, which Dev Patel seems free to steal without any security procedures in place to stop him.
+And then there is Hugh Jackman’s character who seems to have the freedom to openly carry a sidearm in an office environment.
+(I am not sure if this is standard behaviour for Johannesburg, which given some of the things regarding South African gun culture that came out during the Oscar Pistorious trial might be something that is regarded as the norm).
 Moreover, he is able to pull his weapon on Dev Patel and threaten him in full view of his co-workers without attracting any disciplinary action.
 (In the US, you would imagine that something like that would end up with SWAT teams cordoning the building off within five minutes and Jackman arrested, if not outrightly shot by a trigger-happy cop).

 Weta Workshop and the various visual effects houses do an amazing job bringing Chappie to life.
 It is almost a case of the character being far superior to the film that surrounds it.
-Blomkamp gives us some great scenes with an abandoned Chappie patting dogs, learning to paint, sitting in bed having children’s stories read by Yo-landi and so forth.
-This also vies with the stupid – the scenes of Chappie carjacking and the climactic scenes with it throwing Hugh Jackman around while telling him off in a petulant South African accent “You’re a verry bed men.”
+Neill Blomkamp gives us some great scenes with an abandoned Chappie patting dogs, learning to paint, sitting in bed having children’s stories read by Yo-landi and so forth.
+These scenes also vies with the moronic – those of Chappie carjacking and the climactic scenes with it throwing Hugh Jackman around while telling him off in a petulant South African accent “You’re a verry bed men.”